Patrick Heneghan1 Cop

 Add this expertise to your shortlist

 Patrick Heneghan has a broad commercial practice covering a wide range of company/commercial matters and industry sectors and frequently involving multiple jurisdictions and dispute resolution mechanisms.
-Patrick is deputy head of our commercial group.
+Patrick is head of our commercial group.

 Patrick is typically instructed in relation to: